New to Practicing Yoga? Here’s Everything You Need to Get Started

 For Myofascial Release

-I have a few of these balls.
-I love to lie on them during shavasana (corpse pose) and let my fascia just relax over them.
-It can hurt a bit if the area is especially tight, but eventually it feels amazing; it can be the difference between me waking up with knots and, well, not.
+I have a few of these balls, and I love to lie on them during shavasana (corpse pose), and let my fascia just relax over them.
+It can hurt a bit if the area is especially tight, but eventually it feels amazing, and can be the difference between me waking up with knots and, well, not.

 Useful Accessories